prontopablo/FIP/docs/cannyEdgeDetection.md

-Detects edges in an image using the Canny edge detection algorithm.
+Detects edges using the Canny edge detection algorithm.

 ## Parameters
 `texture` **Texture**: The input texture to be filtered.
 Default: **`The entire canvas`**